-The Student Appeals Committee provides STC students with an opportunity to formally appeal an enrollment or registration issue (non-academic) that is perceived as unjust or incorrect.
-The committee is composed of one representative from each of the following areas:
+The Student Appeals Committee provides South Texas College Students with an opportunity to formally appeal an enrollment or registration issue that is perceived as unjust or incorrect.
+The committee is composed of one representative from each of the following areas: Admissions & Records, Financial Aid, Business Office/Cashiers, Counseling & Advising and the Student Ombudsperson.

+STUDENTS MUST FOLLOW THE PROCEDURES AS STATED:

-- 1. Student Government Association - 2.
-Admissions and Records - 3.
-Financial Aid - 4.
-Business Office/Cashiers - 5.
-Counseling and Advising - 6.
-Student Life - 1.
-Students must submit appeals according to the following schedule (excluding reinstatement fee waiver see below). - a.
-Students appealing an act, omission, or issue occurring in the Fall Semester have until June 1st of that same academic year to submit a formal appeal with the Office of Student Life. - b.
-Students appealing an act, omission, or issue occurring in the Spring Semester have until July 1st of that same academic year to submit a formal appeal with the Office of Student Life. - c.
-Students appealing an act, omission, or issue occurring in any Summer Session have until August 15th of that same academic year to submit a formal appeal with the Office of Student Life. - d.
-Appeals submitted after the deadlines stated above may be denied on the basis of timeframe. - 2.
-Students must complete the Registration & Enrollment Appeal Form. - 3.
+- Students must submit appeals according to the following schedule (excluding reinstatement fee waiver-see below). - a.
+Students appealing an act, omission, or issue occurring in the Fall Semester have until February 15th of that same academic year to submit a formal appeal with the Student Ombudsperson. - b.
+Students appealing an act, omission, or issue occurring in the Spring Semester have until June 15th of that same academic year to submit a formal appeal with the Student Ombudsperson. - c.
+Students appealing an act, omission, or issue occurring in any Summer Session have until August 15th of that same academic year to submit a formal appeal with the Student Ombudsperson. - d.
+Appeals after the deadlines stated above may be denied on the basis of timeframe. - Students MUST complete the Registration & Enrollment Appeal Form, available at the following locations: - a.
+Online (to view this file, you will need Adobe Acrobat Reader). - b.
+Pecan Campus: Student Ombudsperson Office (Pecan Campus, Building K 2.300). - c.
+All other South Texas College Locations: Student Information Center.

+- 3. The Appeal may be submitted in one of the following manners: - a.
+Online via email, by fax, by US or campus mail and by delivering the appeal in person to the Student Ombudsperson Office at the Pecan Campus on the second floor of Building K, Room 2.300. - 4.
 Students citing extenuating circumstances must provide documentation to support their claim.
 For example: - a.
-Appeals involving illness or hospitalization require a letter from the attending physician on company letterhead with original signature. - b.
-Appeals stating that students have moved out of district must accompany documentation such as utility bills, lease documents, etc. Additionally, if a student has moved because of employment, they must submit documentation from their employer or company human resource office. - c.
-Appeals concerning enlistment into the military or call to duty must be accompanied by military orders. - d.
-Appeals that involve incarceration must accompany arrest documents or a statement from an attorney. - e.
-Appeals concerning a student fatality require death certificate or obituary. - 4.
-The Student Appeals Committee meets weekly to evaluate student appeals and will render a decision no later than ten working days from the submission of the appeal. - 5.
-Students are responsible for contacting the Office of Student Life (or the appropriate Student Information Center) for the outcome of their appeal. - 6.
-The decision of the Student Appeals Committee is final.
-Students will not be allowed to submit an appeal for the same issue more than once; therefore, it is imperative that all supporting documentation be provided with the original appeal.
+Appeals involving illness or hospitalization require a letter from the attending physician on company letterhead with an original signature. - b.
+Appeals concerning enlistment into the military or call to duty must be accompanied by military orders. - c.
+Appeals that involve incarceration must accompany arrest documents or a statement from an attorney. - d.
+Appeals concerning a student fatality require death certificate or obituary. - 5.
+The Student Appeals Committee meets weekly to evaluate student appeals and attempts to render a decision no later that ten working days from submission of the appeal.
+Occasionally the committee may require additional time to review your appeal. - 6.
+The decision of the Student Appeals Committee is FINAL.
+Students will not be allowed to submit an appeal for the same issue more than once; therefore, it is imperative that all supporting documentation be provided with the original appeal. - 7.
+NO information pertaining to your appeal will be provided over the phone.
+It is the responsibility of the student to provide a valid address to receive notification of the outcome of their appeal or to present a picture ID in person at the Office of the Student Ombudsperson to receive appeal outcome information. - 8.
+The Office of the Student Ombudsperson and the Student Appeals Committee cannot render decisions pertaining to a grade change or denial to a program (i.e., the N.A.H. or B.A.T.
+Programs).
+However the Office of the Student Ombudsperson is available to assist you in understanding and initiating the grade appeal process.

-General guidelines on appeals for waiver of reinstatement fee: All appeals for waiver of the reinstatement fee are reviewed on a case-by-case basis.
-To insure a fair and consistent decision-making process, the Student Appeals Committee follows these guidelines:
+GENERAL GUIDELINES ON APPEALS FOR WAIVER OF REINSTATEMENT FEE: